C-Trass/Cascade-HMM/README.md

 If you use Cascade-HMM in academic work, please cite:

-Conor A. Treacy, Cascade-HMM: Hidden Markov modelling for time-resolved fluorescence data analysis,
+Dr Conor A. Treacy, Cascade-HMM: Hidden Markov modelling for time-resolved fluorescence data analysis,
 Biomedical Optics Express, forthcoming.